Click here to download the Awards in PDF format.

 - The judges will come back with a list of the winners in each division and category.
 Awards will be given for both Workmanship and Presentation, and the winners will be called on stage to receive their ribbon awards.

-- The show ends, and generally lots of parties begin, including LoneStarCon’s Conjunto Dance!
-Check the Pocket Program, Daily Newsletters and Party Boards for information about what is happening for the remainder of the night.
+- The show ends, and generally lots of parties begin, including LoneStarCon 3's Conjunto Dance!
+Check the Pocket Program, daily newsletters and party boards for information about what is happening for the remainder of the night.

 We will be using the International Costumers' Guild (ICG) Fairness Guidelines Division System for entries.
-As a reference, please visit the Fairness Guidelines website.
+This ensures that:

 - Young fen (those under 13 at the beginning of the convention) compete with each other